Excel Conditional Formatting for a Date

 Adding conditional formatting to a cell in Excel allows you to apply different formatting options, such as color, to a cell or cells that contain dates.

-Excel allows you to easily add formatting so that a date that has past - such as overdue bills is easily spotted.
+Excel has several built in options that allow you to easily add formatting so that a date that has past - such as overdue bills is easily spotted.
 Similarly, a date in the future can also be highlighted using different background and/or font colors.

 Example: Adding conditional formatting to a date in Excel